 - Looking to learn AI fundamentals.
-The AI Primer (starting on page 7) is intended to provide teachers with a brief overview of the fundamental concepts and content needed to understand AI before bringing it into classroom instruction.
-The primer takes a two-pronged approach to introducing the fundamentals of AI.
+The AI Primer (starting on page 9) is intended to provide teachers with a brief overview of the fundamental concepts and content needed to understand AI before bringing it into classroom instruction.
+The primer takes a two-pronged approach to introduce the fundamentals of AI.
 First, AI will be presented through an applications lens to better understand the range of use cases for this group of technologies.
 The second half of this primer will introduce some of the underlying technologies that make up the AI landscape and help break down complex jargon and terminology. - Interested in making connections between AI and K-12 curriculum.
 Following the AI Primer, the handbook introduces Actua's AI for Education Framework, explaining how we structure our approach to AI education for K-12 classrooms.
-This framework provides relevant, actionable steps for implementing AI activities with students. - Ready to discover classroom activities to teach AI.
-Start at "Bringing AI into the K-12 Classroom", followed by Actua's recommendations for additional resources, to jump straight into ideas for hands-on way to make AI come alive for students.
+This framework provides relevant, actionable steps for implementing AI activities with students. - Ready to discover classroom activities to teach Al. Start with "Bringing Al into the K-12 Classroom", followed by Actua's recommendations for additional resources, to jump straight into ideas for hands-on ways to make Al come alive for students.

-Note: When you see bold, green, underlined words in this Handbook, you can explore these terms further in the Glossary section.
+Note: When you see bold, underlined words in this Handbook, you can explore these terms further in the Glossary section.